 Is a Social Work Degree Worth It?
 Breaking Down the Pros and Cons

-therapist holding folder looking at camera
+woman holding folders looking at camera

 As you explore career tracks related to social work or other high-impact helping professions, you’ll likely discover that many of these careers require specific degrees—social work is no exception.1

 But is a social work degree worth it?
 Will you get a return on your investment and, more importantly, learn valuable skills to help you succeed in the field during a degree program?
 And what about advanced degrees—is a master’s in social work worth it?
+A social work degree is worth it if you’re passionate about helping others and want a stable career in social services.
+A Bachelor’s in Social Work (BSW) qualifies you for entry-level roles, while a Master’s in Social Work (MSW) is required for clinical and advanced positions.
+Think of your career goals and determine if a BSW or MSW aligns with your aspirations.

-We are here to explore these topics in detail.
-We will break down the benefits and challenges of getting a social work degree and explore alternatives for future social workers looking for a different option.
+Let’s further break down the benefits and challenges of getting a social work degree and explore alternatives for future social workers looking for a different option.
 If you are not sure which path to take on your road to a helping profession, this is the guide for you.

 Benefits of Earning a Social Work Degree